ikarosilva/wfdb-app-toolbox/trunk/mcode/nativelibs/custom/README.txt

 lib
 lib64

-An example is provided in this folder that was build on Scientific Linux 6.
+An example is provided in this folder that was build on Linux Debian Wheezy.
 You can use the Makefile in this directory as a starting point for compiling all the necessary targets on your architecture or version of WFDB.
 Once the code has been compiled.
 Please make sure that you set the flag: